SoliDry/api-generator/README.md

     protected $jsonApi = false;
 }
 ```
-As this class inherited by all Controllers - You don't have to add this property in every Controller class.
+As this class inherited by all Controllers - you don't have to add this property in every Controller class.
 By default JSON API is turned on.

 ### Tree structures